-The GitHub logo refers to the union of single professionals located in different parts of the globe.
-With service, their abilities and knowledge are put in the spotlight.
-The emblem conveys that new impressive projects are born thanks to joint work.
+The GitHub logo represents the union of independent professionals from around the globe.
+With service, their abilities and knowledge come into the spotlight.
+The emblem conveys that new, impressive projects are born of joint effort.

 GitHub: Brand overview